The Point of Contact

 Lots of skill and training and heart go into kumite.

 But choosing when it starts is not up to you.
-That is pre-determined in the class.
+That is pre-determined in the class or in the match.

-In a live encounter that is a basic skill.
+In a live encounter that choice is a basic skill.
 It is a key tactical decision.

 Observe Orient Decide Act